Yelp/mrjob/docs/guides/testing.rst

 * ``mapreduce.task.output.dir``
 * ``mapreduce.task.partition``

-If you specify *hadoop_version* <= 0.18, the simulated environment variables will change to use the names corresponding with the older Hadoop version.
+If you specify *hadoop_version* of 0.20 or 1.x, the simulated environment variables will change to use the names corresponding with the older Hadoop version.

 See :py:class:`~mrjob.local.LocalMRJobRunner` for reference about its behavior.